 Saturday, April 27, 2019

 Expires March 31, 2019

-The Osceola County Commission passed Ordinance 2018-69 to help citizens identify animal abusers that who been convicted in Osceola over a 5 year period.
+The Osceola County Commission passed Ordinance 2018-69 to help citizens identify animal abusers who have been convicted in Osceola County over a 5 year period.

 Commissioner holding a special dog.